Saint Pierre and Miquelon franc: History

 Before 1890, the French franc and Canadian dollar both circulated on the islands.
-These were supplemented with local banknotes from 1890.
+These were supplemented with local banknotes of the Banque des Îles Saint-Pierre-et-Miquelon from 1890.
 The exchange rate of 5.4 francs = 1 dollar was used on the island, although the exchange rate from the two gold standards was 5.1826 francs = 1 dollar.
 After the franc left the gold standard, only the franc circulated.

 During the Second World War, a full set of banknotes was introduced for the islands.
-In 1945, Saint Pierre and Miquelon adopted a franc tied to the CFA franc, thus avoiding some of the devaluation imposed on the metropolitan currency (c.f.
-Réunion franc).
+In 1945, Saint Pierre and Miquelon adopted a franc tied to the CFA franc, thus avoiding some of the devaluation imposed on the metropolitan currency (cf. Réunion franc).
 Coins were issued for the islands in 1948.

 In 1960, Saint Pierre and Miquelon adopted the new franc, with 50 old francs = 1 new franc.
 Local banknotes were used until 1965, when the islands began using French currency along with Canadian currency.
 The islands continue to use both French and Canadian currencies, with the euro replacing the franc in 2002.